Revo1999/cds-vis/assignment4/README.md

     ![](image.png?raw=true)
     ```
-    write "y" or "n" in the console
+    Type "y" or "n" in the console
     ```

 <br>